machenjie/2048Game/README.md

 # 2048Game
-A simple demo to use deploy app on Internet Computer.
+A simple demo to deploy app on Internet Computer.

 ##Usage:
 `npm install;`